-As members of the FI community, our goals are all similar enough in theory.
+As members of the FI community, our goals are all similar enough.
 In order to retire early, we need to have 25x our annual expenses in diversified investments and savings to achieve this.
-But how, and when, each one of us achieves it may be completely different based on our individual scenarios, which is where having an Investment Policy Statement comes in handy.
+But how and when each one of us achieves it may be completely different based on our individual scenarios, which is where having an Investment Policy Statement comes in handy.